-Nashville’s All Them Witches played an hour-long set that got started with a couple songs off their latest release, Dying Surfer Meets His Maker.
+Nashville’s All Them Witches played an hour-long set at The Bug Jar in Rochester that got started with a couple songs off their latest release, Dying Surfer Meets His Maker.
 Lead vocalist Charles Michael Parks, Jr. played the opening pair on the guitar, giving the band a heady two-guitar assault and leaving the low-end duties mostly to keys player Allan Van Cleave.

 The band’s full force though came forth once Parks picked up his bass.
 His hair-raising blasts to open “The Death of Coyote Woman” powerfully proclaimed the band’s intention to beat the audience down to a pulp.
 Shirtless, dreadlocked, and bearded, drummer Robby Staebler pounded the music onward through its peaks and valleys.
 With Parks committed to the bass the rest of the set, Ben McLeod’s guitar stood stronger and Van Cleave’s work on the electric piano shone through more brightly.
 After a superb slide guitar solo and keys-led jam section, “Death of Coyote Woman” evcntually calmed to a standstill before rising again for a glorious finish.
 When the dust had settled, the song’s companion “The Marriage of Coyote Woman” rose from the ashes.
 Both songs appear on their 2014 release Lightning at the Door which they sampled from amply throughout the evening.
 “Marriage” showed off the bands blues leanings, and resulted in another quality improv session.